Mark59 Version 5.2 is now AvailableThis is a minor release and an updated user guide is now available, see the Downloads section for more details

 Bug: Metrics discontinues Nix commands immediately on connection failure (was attempting to run a command after the failure)

 Bug: An Encryption class in Metrics was not thread-safe (caused occasional dropout of Nix/Win connections during tests

 Bug: Trends Load - invalid use of DUAL in PG database when loading Loadrunner mdb Session files

 The Background to Mark59

-Mark59 started from some ideas conceived over 7 years ago and has since developed to our latest Version 4 release.
+Mark59 started from some ideas conceived around 2014 and has since developed to our latest release.
 It was developed by a team of working Performance and Volume testers at the Australian Insurance Company IAG in Melbourne.
 Our team, more out of necessity to maintain multiple and varied applications, over time changed practices from a traditional way of testing to something very similar to what is now called Dev Ops, and created a set of tools on the way that has become Mark59.A core team has worked on the project for most of its life, but many, many ideas came from the excellent Performance Testers that have been part of the team over the years.
 Not to mention (the sometimes rather blunt but valuable) feedback we have received from our client projects and others.
 We hope we haven't missed too many from the acknowledgements, but great ideas and suggestions have come to us from many, so we fear we have.

 The Core Team: